Azure/Industrial-IoT/docs/opc-publisher/commandline.md

                                an explicit sampling interval for a node was not configured.
                                Default: `1000`.
-                               Alternatively can be set using `
+                               Also can be set using `DefaultSamplingInterval`
-                               DefaultSamplingInterval` environment variable in
-                               the form of a time span string formatted string ` [d.]hh:mm:ss[.fffffff]`.
+                               environment variable in the form of a duration string in the form `[d.]hh:mm:ss[.fffffff]`.
       --op, --opcpublishinginterval, --DefaultPublishingInterval=VALUE
                              Default value in milliseconds for the publishing interval setting of a subscription created with an OPC UA server.
 This value is used if an explicit publishing interval was not configured.
                                Default: `1000`.
-                               Alternatively can be set using `
+                               Also can be set using `DefaultPublishingInterval`
-                               DefaultPublishingInterval` environment variable
-                               in the form of a time span string formatted string `[d.]hh:mm:ss[.fffffff]`.
+                                environment variable in the form of a duration string in the form `[d.]hh:mm:ss[.fffffff]`.
       --kt, --keepalivethreshold, --MaxKeepAliveCount=VALUE
                              Specify the number of keep alive packets a server can miss, before the session is disconneced.